 We think it's important for you to understand how we make money.
 It's pretty simple, actually.
 The offers for financial products you see on our platform come from companies who pay us.
 The money we make helps us give you access to free credit scores and reports and helps us create our other great tools and educational materials.

 Compensation may factor into how and where products appear on our platform (and in what order).
 But since we generally make money when you find an offer you like and get, we try to show you offers we think are a good match for you.
 That's why we provide features like your Approval Odds and savings estimates.

 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

 This article was fact-checked by our editors and reviewed by Christina Taylor, MBA, senior manager of tax operations for Credit Karma Tax®.

 When you own a home, your house payment will probably be the biggest bill you pay every month.

 A house payment is often made up of multiple costs associated with having purchased the home, not just the principal and interest on a mortgage.
 Your lender may require you to put money every month into an escrow account from which they may pay your property taxes, homeowners insurance and private mortgage insurance, with that escrow payment being part of your monthly house payment.

 Some of those costs may be deductible for homeowners who meet the criteria for certain tax breaks.
 Here are some portions of your house payment that you may be able to deduct from your federal income taxes.

 Deducting mortgage interest

-If you paid interest on a mortgage in 2017, that entire amount may be deductible from your federal income taxes provided …
+If you paid interest on a mortgage in the tax year, that entire amount may be deductible from your federal income taxes provided …

 - You itemize deductions